-- Fish spawning and recruitment (flow-cued spawners) - Dissolved organic and particulate matter transport - Hydrological regime - Microinvertebrate diversity.
+- Fish spawning and recruitment (flow-cued spawners)

+- Dissolved and particulate matter transport

+- Hydrological regime

+- Microinvertebrate diversity.

 Ecosystem type (validation) (Category 1 indicator for the LMR Selected Area) is the field validation of the ANAE classification that is required for Basin-scale evaluation of ecosystem diversity for the LTIM Project.
 For the LMR Selected Area, the field sampling will be focused on channel habitats, which have already been classified as permanent lowland rivers.
-As the river typology that applies to all inchannel sites is very coarse; there is no need to undertake the validation activity during the current LTIM project.
+As the river typology that applies to all in-channel sites is very coarse; there is no need to undertake the validation activity during the current LTIM Project.
 The cause and effect diagram for the LMR Selected Area (Figure 3.2) and those for selected indicators in Sections 4.1 and 4.2 (Figure 4.2, Figure 4.3, Figure 4.5, Figure 4.6, Figure 4.8) illustrate our conceptual understanding of the ecological processes and life histories of relevant biota, and the expected responses from Commonwealth environmental water delivery.
 Hypotheses are based on these concepts, and monitoring is designed to assess flow responses and ecological outcomes.
 This intervention monitoring approach allows strong inferences to be drawn regarding the contribution of Commonwealth environmental water to ecological outcomes in the LMR Selected Area.
 Data and knowledge developed from intervention monitoring will also underpin adaptive environmental flow management.

 Table 4.1 below provides a summary of the indicators proposed for the LTIM Project in the LMR Selected Area.
-It includes indicator categories, objectives and hypotheses, and a brief comment about the strength or limitation of each indicator.
+It includes questions to evaluate the contribution of Commonwealth environmental water, objectives and hypotheses, and a brief comment about the strength or limitation of each indicator.
+As this plan describes the monitoring and evaluation of Commonwealth environmental water in the LMR Selected Area, the evaluation questions described throughout the report are Selected Area specific, and have been adapted from Basin-scale questions in Hale et al. (2014).

-The following sections (Sections 4.1 and 4.2) provide further details for each indicator, including background, cause and effect diagrams, objectives and hypotheses, general methodologies, outputs and key staff involved.
-More details are available in the Standard Operating Procedures (SOPs) for each indicator in Appendix B. An annual budget for each indicator, along with a more detailed breakdown of the budget is available in Appendix A. A matrix table linking indicators to the ecological objectives for the Basin Plan, CEWO and Selected Area and the one and five year evaluation questions is presented in Appendix C. Note that colour schemes for cause and effect diagrams are taken from MDFRC (2013) (Figure 4.1).
+The following sections (Sections 4.1 and 4.2) provide further details for each indicator, including background information, cause and effect diagrams, objectives and hypotheses, general methodologies, outputs and key staff involved.
+More details are available in the Standard Operating Procedures (SOPs) for each indicator in Appendix B. An annual budget for each indicator, along with a more detailed breakdown of the budget is available in Appendix A. A matrix table linking indicators to the ecological objectives for the Basin Plan, CEWO and Selected Area and the one and five year evaluation questions is presented in Appendix C. Note that colour schemes for cause and effect diagrams are taken from MDFRC (2013) (Figure 4.1)